Githubguy132010/Arch-Linux-without-the-beeps/README.md

 1. **Run the workflow manually**:
    You can run the workflow manually by going to **Actions > Build ISO** and clicking on **Run Workflow**.

-   Keep in mind that you will need a Personal Access Token (PAT) and to modify the workflow file to include your PAT.
-   EDIT: Not needed anymore!

 ### GitHub Actions Workflow Example